gerardnrmtz/AppCitasVeterinaria/README.md

-You can view only demo to clic next url https://citasapp.herokuapp.com
+You can view only demo to clic next url https://citasapp.herokuapp.com or https://distracted-hoover-32b58f.netlify.com

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).